skim131/Behavior-Analytic-Starter-Kit/README.md

 * Web store is a java application based on [Broadleaf framework](http://www.broadleafcommerce.org).
 It uses wide range of well known technologies such as [Spring](http://www.springsource.org), [Hibernate](http://www.hibernate.org) and [Apache Solr](http://lucene.apache.org/solr).
-You can see your recommendations results in demo web store application.
+You can see your recommendations results in a demo web store application.

-* Behavior analytics platform is based on Hadoop cluster (HDFS and Map/Reduce) with recommendation processor based on [Apache Mahout](http://mahout.apache.org) and additional Transaction Log generator.
+* Behavior analytics platform is based on Hadoop cluster (HDFS and Map/Reduce) with a recommendation processor based on [Apache Mahout](http://mahout.apache.org) and an additional Transaction Log generator.
 Hadoop cluster uses [Cloudera Hadoop Distribution CDH4](http://www.cloudera.com/content/cloudera/en/products/cdh.html).
-Behavior analytics platform run Hadoop cluster on your Amazon EC2 account, generate transaction log and recommendations for you.
+Behavior analytics platform runs Hadoop cluster on your Amazon EC2 account and generates transaction logs and recommendations for you.

 This repository contains: